funkhou9/650K_Chip/genotype_analysis/scripts/3-compare_calls_literate/3-compare_calls.md

 may be loaded from the `SF_PG_Industry` project
 2. For each SNP genotyped on both Illumina 60K and Affymetrix 650K platforms, test genotype call consistancy using a linear regression.
-3. As seen in `2-PCA.R`, one Landrace animal resembles Yorkshire much more than Landrace.
-Use common SNPs between Illumina and Affy platforms to estimate the genome-wide breed composition (GWBC) of the animal (*see `SF_PG_Industry`*)

 ## Install libraries